Close Menu

 Credit card points can have different values — it all depends on how an issuer’s points system works and how you redeem them.
 You’ll usually get about 1 cent in value per point, although credit card issuers may adjust that value at any time.
 Some options, like redeeming for gift cards or shopping with points on Amazon, may provide less than 1 cent in value.

-With that said, you may be able to get more than 1 cent in value for specific redemption options.
-Here’s an example:
+With that said, you may be able to get more than 1 cent in value for specific redemption options, such as if you transfer them to a high-value transfer partner.

 Read your credit card’s fine print to learn how much your points are worth, and pay attention to whether point values go up or down depending on how you redeem them.
 That way you can get the most out of every point you earn and every dollar you spend.